10 ways to encourage wild Barn Owls

 There’s more information about nestboxes and built-in nesting spaces in the Barn Owl Conservation Handbook.
 Ian Carter (Natural England) says “this volume is the definitive guide”.

-- 84-91% of wild Barn Owls contain rat poison.
+- According to the latest figure available, 95% of wild Barn Owls contain rat poison.
 Some die as a direct result, while low-level contamination may affect hunting and breeding success.

 - How to control rats as safely as possible.